Once a person becomes addicted to alcohol, the best thing that could happen to them is that they enter a recovery

 Gentle physical processes and walks in the surrounding environment help one take one’s attention off drug and alcohol use.
 The body has a chance to start healing and this is the start of a better frame of mind for the individual.

 After the individual has stabilized, they join the rest of the participants and they begin to roll back the personal, mental and spiritual damage done by the drugs.
-A very thorough sauna detoxification step helps reduce cravings by giving the body the nutrition, exercise and dry heat it needs to flush out old drug and alcohol toxins.
+A very thorough sauna detoxification step using nutrition, exercise and sweating n a low heat dry sauna assists the body to flush out old drug and alcohol toxins.
 Some people have said this was a major turning point in their recovery and that their cravings were eliminated during this phase of the program.

 With a clean body and an unclouded mind, each participant is in better condition to really look at the problems they have created in life, and learn the steps they need to take to restore to joy of living in each area.

-Improvements are stabilized by life skills classes in which participants learn new ways to make drug-free decisions during challenging moments, and then in which they learn a non-denominational moral code that restores one’s sense of right and wrong.
+Improvements are stabilized by life skills classes in which participants learn new ways to make drug-free decisions during challenging moments.
 By this point, a person is ready to create a new life for himself or herself.
 With a new life, built from the ground up with an understanding of how and why to live an alcohol-free life, it does not need to take a daily struggle with cravings to live sober.

-To find out how these phases of the Narconon drug and alcohol recovery program can add up to lasting sobriety for you, Contact Narconon today.
+To find out how these phases of the Narconon drug and alcohol recovery program can add up to lasting sobriety for you or someone you care about, contact Narconon today.